mozilla/learning-networks/README.md

 2. Drag the folder into the ``clubs`` folder (just like outlined above).
 3. **Warning** - your content will totally override what is in the repo
 4. Basic syntax guide https://guides.github.com/features/mastering-markdown/

+Here is a handy **[Markdown Guide](http://mozilla.github.io/learning-networks/clubs/markdown-guide/)** to help you with formatting your content.

 ##### If it is not
 1. Navigate to the ``content.md`` file you want to edit in the Github UI